 Serranía de la Macarena National Park

 Over the next two days explore the Serranía de la Macarena National Park.
-Embark on a many-tiered journey to the famed Caño Cristales, known affectionately as the “Liquid Rainbow” or “River of Five Colors” for the brilliant yellows, greens, blues, blacks, and especially reds (from the endemic Macarenia clavígera plant) that blanket the riverbed at this time of year.
+Embark on a many-tiered journey to the famed Caño Cristales, known affectionately as the “Liquid Rainbow” or “River of Five Colors” for the brilliant yellows, greens, blues, blacks, and especially reds caused by the endemic Macarenia clavígera plant that blankets the riverbed at this time of year.
 To get there, head to the dock by your hotel and take a boat down the Guayabero River.
 Look for monkeys—there are 8 species present here—as well as Hoatzín and caimans.
-About 20 minutes in, board four-wheel drive vehicles and head over the mountains to the spring of Cajuche, the starting point for a moderate hike that takes you along the river, climbing over driftwood, then through the forest toward Caño Cristales.
+About 20 minutes in, board 4×4 vehicles and head over the mountains to the spring of Cajuche, the starting point for a moderate hike that takes you along the river, climbing over driftwood, then through the forest toward Caño Cristales.
 Swim in the many natural pools along the river.
 Notice the hollowed-out riverbed rocks, or “giant’s kettles,” along the way.
 The next day, traverse rivers and hiking trails to reach the Lake of Silence.
 From the vantage point of canoes, search the forest-fringed lake for bird life.
 Dinners and overnights at Hotel La Fuente.